 When large metropolitan areas become so busy with road traffic the wealthy and corporations begin to use helicopters to allow for faster commuting.
-When time is valuable a helicopter is the perfect way to beat the traffic, especially if the destination building is next to a heliport or has a it’s own rooftop helipad.
+When time is valuable a helicopter is the perfect way to beat the traffic, especially if the destination building is next to a heliport or has its own rooftop helipad.

 For most helicopters, the FAA dictates that the pilots must follow certain rules set out in the Federal Aviation Regulations (FAR) 91.119.
 Apart from the purposes of landing and taking off a pilot must:

-- For Congested Areas – if an aircraft flies over a congested area such as a city, town or over an open-air assembly of people, they must fly at least 1,000 feet above the highest obstacle within a horizontal radius of 2,000 feet of the aircraft.
+- For Congested Areas – if an aircraft flies over a congested area such as a city, town, or over an open-air assembly of people, they must fly at least 1,000 feet above the highest obstacle within a horizontal radius of 2,000 feet of the aircraft.

 - For Other Areas – while aircraft are flying over other than congested areas, they must keep an attitude of 500 feet above the surface.
 The exceptions to this are if they are flying over open water or sparsely populated areas where they can fly as they wish.

 However, helicopters can fly lower than these minimum requirements as long as they comply with any altitudes or routes prescribed for helicopters by the FAA.
-In busy airspace, the FAA can create low-level aircraft routes or helicopter routes that allow aircraft to fly low through the city but following a prescribed route.
+In busy airspace, the FAA can create low-level aircraft routes or helicopter routes that allow aircraft to fly low through the city but follow a prescribed route.

 The best example of a helicopter route is in London, England where the River Thames acts as the official heli-route through London.
-Helicopters must not wander from this corridor, must obey altitudes set by air traffic control (ATC) and report to ATC at designated landmarks along their route.
+Helicopters must not wander from this corridor, must obey altitudes set by air traffic control (ATC), and report to ATC at designated landmarks along their route.

 This document published by the FAA states that helicopter operations have “unique operating characteristics”.
-The most important being the ability to conduct emergency landings during engine failure emergencies.
+The most important is the ability to conduct emergency landings during engine failure emergencies.
 It also states that helicopters’ use by law enforcement and emergency medical service agencies necessitates “added flexibility”.

 When landing, helicopters can generally land anywhere the pilot wishes as long as they comply with the above rules.
 They will also need to follow any local regulations put in place by the city in which they are flying.
 California, for example, prevents landing within 1,000 feet of a school without a permit unless in an emergency.

 Helicopters with more than one engine can generally fly wherever the pilot wishes over most cities in the world.
 This is due to the fact that if an engine fails they have another engine to allow them to continue flying.
-However, for single-engine helicopters the pilot must be able to glide or autorotate to a clear area in the even of an engine failure without harming those on the ground.
+However, for single-engine helicopters, the pilot must be able to glide or autorotate to a clear area in the event of an engine failure without harming those on the ground.

 Why Do Helicopters Fly Over Cities?